nkondapa/nkondapa.github.io/_pages/about.md

 Background
 ----
 I earned my B.S. in Physiology & Neuroscience with a minor in Computer Science from the University of California San Diego.
 As a student at UCSD, I did systems neuroscience research in the Komiyama Lab for two years and neuroeconomics research with Dr. Pamela Reinagel for one year.
-During these years, I developed an interest in artificial neural networks and, upon graduation, decided to join the <a href="https://www.vision.caltech.edu">Computational Vision Group</a> at Caltech.</font>
+During these years, I developed an interest in artificial neural networks and, upon graduation, decided to join the <a href="https://www.vision.caltech.edu">Computational Vision Group</a> at Caltech.